 For our lawyers, we offer fairer financial reward, and complete control and flexibility over their work and career path coupled with unparalleled administrative, technological, compliance and marketing support.
 We believe that by giving lawyers freedom to work as they choose, they achieve greater success.
 And successful lawyers mean happy lawyers and clients!

 Each lawyer is carefully chosen for their merits and experience.
 We genuinely believe it is the quality of our lawyers that makes us different.
 We take time to listen and understand what they want from the move and how they want to build their business.
 We bespoke their transition and induction programme to meet the needs of every individual and our company ethos breeds trust, teamwork and success.
 We value our lawyers’ opinions and encourage collaborative working to create a robust working model which promotes success and a strong sense of community.

 The term “virtual law firm” can be deceptive.
 Whilst Excello Law boasts cloud-based services and remote support, we encourage a strong community ethos and face-to-face interaction between our lawyers.

 The needs of lawyers and clients are ever-changing and our firm continually evolves to meet those needs.
-So, while virtual working is entirely possible with Excello Law, we provide admin and secretarial support, conferences and regional meetings, as well as offices and client meeting rooms in London, Leeds, Liverpool and Chester.
+So, while virtual working is entirely possible with Excello Law, we provide admin and secretarial support, conferences and regional meetings, as well as offices and client meeting rooms in 10 City-centre locations across the country.
 In this way, we offer absolute flexibility while helping lawyers and clients to remain connected.